Mummy Charms

 Since I don't have anything even close to a full set of these, and since the symbols and identities of them are often difficult to tell from photographs (thanks to glare and wear), I'm going to base the following information on pictures taken from the mail in leaflet.

-Now I've done with that, on to the charms themselves.
 There are twenty of these in all - all of them bearing a resemblance to an earlier McDonalds' offer featuring charms of the original six ponies.

 Children could also send off for a charm bracelet on which to clip their charms.
 Naturally, these are quite tricky to find second hand, especially in good condition.
 Above is a picture of what a child would receive if they sent off for their charm bracelet (thank you SO much Lady Guinevere for this picture!).
 I'm told that the UK bracelet was metal, whilst the US one was plastic.
 Myself, I've never even seen one outside photographs!